NanaBalqis/BorrowBuddy/README.md

 # BorrowBuddy

-BorrowBuddy is a digital borrowing and lending management system that helps users record item details, manage borrower information, track borrowing status, and monitor return dates more efficiently.
+BorrowBuddy is a digital book borrowing and lending management system that helps users record book details, manage borrower information, track borrowing status, and monitor return dates more efficiently.

 ## About the Project

 BorrowBuddy is developed to help users manage borrowing and lending activities in a simple and organized way.
-Instead of using manual records or notes, users can use this system to keep track of borrowed items, borrower details, borrowing dates, return dates, and item status.
+Instead of using manual records or notes, organization can use this system to keep track of borrowed book, borrower details, borrowing dates, return dates, and book status.

-This system helps reduce common problems such as forgotten borrowed items, unclear borrower information, misplaced records, and late returns.
-BorrowBuddy is suitable for students, individuals, small communities, clubs, and organizations that frequently lend or borrow items.
+This system helps reduce common problems such as forgotten borrowed book, unclear borrower information, misplaced records, and late returns.
+BorrowBuddy is suitable for students, schools, univesities, and organizations that frequently lend or borrow books.

 ## Objectives

 The objectives of BorrowBuddy are:

-1. To develop a system that records item borrowing and lending information.
+1. To develop a system that records books borrowing and lending information.
-2. To help users manage borrower details and item status.
+2. To help users manage borrower details and books status.
 3. To allow users to monitor borrowing dates and return dates.
-4. To reduce miscommunication between item owners and borrowers.
+4. To reduce miscommunication between books owners and borrowers.
-5. To provide a more organized method for managing borrowed items.
+5. To provide a more organized method for managing borrowed books

 ## Features

-- Add and manage item details
+- Add and manage books details
-- View list of available items
+- View list of available books
 - Record borrower information
-- Track borrowed items
+- Track borrowed books
-- Track returned items
+- Track returned books
 - Update borrowing status
 - Manage borrowing date and return date
 - Search or view borrowing records